-- 122. The main relevant sections of the BIM dealing with film reliefs are set out by the UT in the twelve sub-paragraphs of [160].
-They include, in sub-paragraph (10), the entirety of the "plain vanilla" example upon which the taxpayers place particular reliance.
+[122] The main relevant sections of the BIM dealing with film reliefs are set out by the UT in the 12 subparagraphs of para [160].
+They include, in sub-para (10), the entirety of the 'plain vanilla' example upon which the taxpayers place particular reliance.
 Mr Furness helpfully confirmed in his oral submissions that, although the extensive extracts set out by the UT form only a relatively small part of the section of the BIM dealing with film and audio products, he was content to found his case on the passages quoted by the UT.
-He thus realistically accepted that, if he could not find representations in those passages which were sufficiently clear and unqualified to satisfy the MFK requirement, he could not hope to find them elsewhere. convenience, I reproduce the "plain vanilla" example as Appendix 3 to this judgment. - 123.
-The following points emerge with clarity from the extracts from the BIM set out in the UT Decision at [160]: - (1) First, the general purpose of the film reliefs was to encourage investment in qualifying British films with the aim of building a profitable and self-sustaining industry.
-Because the reliefs were generally of no immediate use to the film producer, since the producer would have no immediate income to set the reliefs against, the reliefs were usually accessed through third party financiers, including partnerships of wealthy individuals.
-These arrangements would typically involve sale and leaseback or production and licence schemes, allowing the financiers to obtain tax relief in the early years, while deferring liability to tax on the income stream generated by the arrangements. - (2) Secondly, the involvement of third party financiers had been accompanied "by a great many complex and artificial tax avoidance schemes" based on exploitation of the tax reliefs for qualifying British films.
-Various specific measures had been introduced since 1997 in order to tackle such tax avoidance, but these measures were not comprehensive, and if HMRC staff encountered any film schemes or arrangements where they thought that tax avoidance was apparent, they should make a report outlining the facts to the relevant technical specialists, including the Anti-Avoidance Group (Films). - (3) The way in which the tax deferral arrangements were intended to operate depended on the income streams from the sale and leaseback transactions being subject to UK income tax in the hands of the financiers throughout the duration of the scheme (typically 15 years).
-This is clearly explained in the "plain vanilla" example at sub-paragraphs (13) to (22).
-This would be the case provided that the partnership remained resident in the UK, but would not necessarily be the case if "exit" arrangements were planned under which the partnership would cease to be UK-resident after the investors had obtained the initial tax reliefs.
-In particular, this might apply to schemes marketed for UK-resident but non-UK domiciled individuals, who are in principle liable to income tax on income arising outside the UK only if it is remitted to the UK (the so-called "remittance basis" of taxation). - 124.
-On the strength of the quoted extracts from the BIM, the taxpayers sought to derive five key representations which are set out by the UT at [162], as follows: - "(1) You as a taxpayer will not lose the tax relief just because your objective is to access the relief.
+He thus realistically accepted that, if he could not find representations in those passages which were sufficiently clear and unqualified to satisfy the MFK requirement, he could not hope to find them elsewhere.
+For convenience, I reproduce the 'plain vanilla' example as Appendix 3 to this judgment.

+[123] The following points emerge with clarity from the extracts from the BIM set out in the UT Decision at [160]:

+(1) First, the general purpose of the film reliefs was to encourage investment in qualifying British films with the aim of building a profitable and self-sustaining industry.
+Because the reliefs were generally of no immediate use to the film producer, since the producer would have no immediate income to set the reliefs against, the reliefs were usually haccessed through third party financiers, including partnerships of wealthy individuals.
+These arrangements would typically involve sale and leaseback or production and licence schemes, allowing the financiers to obtain tax relief in the early years, while deferring liability to tax on the income stream generated by the arrangements.

+(2) Secondly, the involvement of third party financiers had been accompanied 'by a great many complex and artificial tax avoidance schemes' based on exploitation of the tax reliefs for qualifying British films.
+Various specific measures had been introduced since 1997 in order to tackle such tax avoidance, but these measures were not comprehensive, and if HMRC staff encountered any film schemes or arrangements where they thought that tax avoidance was apparent, they should make a report outlining the facts to the relevant technical specialists, including the Anti-Avoidance Group (Films).

+(3) The way in which the tax deferral arrangements were intended to operate depended on the income streams from the sale and leaseback transactions being subject to UK income tax in the hands of the financiers throughout the duration of the scheme (typically 15 years).
+This is clearly explained in the 'plain vanilla' example at sub-paras (13)-(22).
+This would be the case provided that the partnership remained resident in the UK, but would not necessarily be the case if 'exit' arrangements were planned under which the partnership would cease to be UK-resident after the investors had obtained the initial tax reliefs.
+In particular, this might apply to schemes marketed for UK-resident but non-UK domiciled individuals, who are in principle liable to income tax on income arising outside the UK only if it is remitted to the UK (the so-called 'remittance basis' of taxation).

+[124] On the strength of the quoted extracts from the BIM, the taxpayers sought to derive five key representations which are set out by the UT at [162], d as follows: